HealthIntersections/fhirserver/README.md

   * includes v2 and DICOM end points
   * includes set of tests for the server and library
 * The FHIR toolkit - a set of utilities for developers

-* The FHIR Notepad++ plug-in - a set of useful utilities for FHIR developers
+Also:

 * A VCL demo program that shows how to connect to to an argonaut interface (contributed by Wellsoft, thanks)
+* The FHIR Notepad++ plug-in - a set of useful utilities for FHIR developers (being phased out)

 For binary releases of this content, see http://www.healthintersections.com.au/FhirServer